 Conor was the first Irish reporter to have a one-on-one interview with President Clinton while in office, which he did 3 times.
 He’s written 8 books, including the exclusive authorized biography of perhaps the greatest philanthropic story of the last century, in ‘The Billionaire Who Wasn’t: How Chuck Feeney Secretly Made and Gave Away a Fortune.’
 All this, and he even has a Wanderlust Marriage tale of his own, as he met his Armenian wife Zhanna while residing in Moscow during the late 1980’s.

-Conor’s memoir ‘May You Live in Interesting Times’ is honestly one of my favorite reads of all time, as it’s beautifully written, fast paced and frequently shifts back and forth between tragedy and laugh out loud humour.
+Conor’s memoir ‘May You Live in Interesting Times’ is an excellent fast paced read, shifting back and forth between tragedy and humor.
 It was an absolute privilege to sit down with Conor O’Clery over coffee for an interview for this website.
+He even has his own wanderlust marriage story to tell.

 Conor O’Clery – Moscow, because there was so much happening while I was there and the end of the Cold War was a golden time for journalism in Russia.
 This was a period where journalism was free from government intervention, free from business interests and free from the pressure of editors and readers.